 Language and device coverage

-simPODD will only be available on iPad and in English for now.
-Proloquo2Go works on iPad, iPhone, Apple Watch, and iPod touch, and is available in English, Spanish, French and Dutch.
+Proloquo2Go works on iPad, iPhone, Apple Watch, and iPod touch.
+It is available in English, Spanish, French and Dutch.

 So, what’s similar?

 Both apps use SymbolStix, a large symbol set from n2y.
 Both apps include the same high-quality text to speech voices, including genuine children’s voices; all of them for no extra cost.
-You’ll also have the great Support that AssistiveWare provides for its customers.
+You’ll also have the great Support that AssistiveWare provides for its customers, no matter which app you choose.

 Are PODD page sets going to be available in Proloquo2Go?